 Before making a loan application, understanding your financials is vital for business loan approval.
 If you don’t know your numbers well, it can hinder your application for the right loan products.
 As an accountant, you’ll likely know your financials, being it a head start in understanding how your financial profile will help you get quick access to business loans for accountants—or avert you from securing funding.

 Start with analyzing your revenue, time in business, and credit score.
 The better these numbers are, the more financing options you’ll have for different business loans, and, most likely, the more affordable your loan will be.
-Understanding your financials is also important in order to assess your capital needs, since you don’t want take on a loan that you eventually can’t afford to repay or become dependent on the lender.
+Understanding your financials is also important in order to assess your capital needs since you don’t want to take on a loan that you eventually can’t afford to repay or become dependent on the lender.